-Applications must be submitted a minimum of 90 days before the proposed project or event takes place.
+Applications must be submitted a minimum of 60 days before the proposed project or event takes place.
 Mini grant applications are accepted year round and will be reviewed monthly at the Liberty Arts Commission meeting (first Thursday of each month).
 Award decisions will be communicated within two weeks of each review session.

 - Individuals with permanent residence in the greater Kansas City metro area are eligible to apply.

 - Grant funds must be used for cultural art projects that take place within the Liberty, Missouri city limits.

 - All marketing materials, printed, digital or broadcast must include language stating the project was made possible by the Liberty Arts Commission and the Arts Commission logo.

-- The program should encourage tourism to the City of Liberty and contribute to the cultural opportunities made available to the public, promote the mission of the Liberty Arts Commission and enhance the quality of life in the City of Liberty.
+- The program should encourage tourism to the City of Liberty and contribute to the cultural opportunities made available to the public, promote the goals of the Liberty Arts Commission and enhance the quality of life in the City of Liberty.

 - All programs funded by the Liberty Arts Commission must be open to the general public.